geroge-real/AMAKcs/README.md

 browser's local storage.
 It retrieves saved data when the user revisits the page, displaying profile details like name, profile picture, and favorite books. <br/>
 **About Us**: JavaScript is used for the menu button in the about us page.
-The page displays information about the website and its creators.
+The page displays information about the website.
+Which include details about the website's purpose, the inspiration behind its creation, and the developers involved.